dharmeshkakadia/dharmeshkakadia-2.github.io/_posts/2017-08-21-multistage-docker-go.md

 ---
 published: true
+title: Multi stage docker build for go
 ---
-## Multi stage docker build for go
 Support for multistage docker build has landed in Docker earlier this year.
 Multi stage builds simplify the image building and the genereated images are much smaller in the size.
 The code/instructions are available at [go-multi-stage-docker](https://github.com/dharmeshkakadia/go-multi-stage-docker)

 1. Here is our lovely go program that we want to run in the image: